seso-kdrs/kdrs-search-and-view-docs/docs/custom-view/custom-view.md

 {:toc}

 # Make a new file for the view
-In the `views` directory on your host, create a new file for your view.
+In the `vendor/your_system/` directory on your host, create a new file for your view.
 It must start with underscore.
 Use lowercase.
 The html.erb extention will make sure that the ruby server will process the file first, then the html engine.

 {% highlight bash %}
 /var/kdrs/innsyn/vendor/school_system/_diploma.html.erb